 Fiano is like Piano, with an F. Fact.
 If you see it on a winelist without having heard of it before, it’s quite easily mistaken as just a cooky label name.
 After all, winelists are hard to interpret when all you may get is a name, a year - sometimes a grape - and that’s it.
 Good luck!

-But Fiano isn’t a grape (or an instrument) you should gloss over, especially the Bondar.
-Fiano is a thick skinned white grape found in Campania, in central Italy and also in the south in Sicily.
-High temperatures, low rainfall, long growing season - it’s no wonder this grape has found a similar home at the vineyards of Ben Lacey in McLaren Vale, the source of Bondar’s 2020 Fiano.
+But Fiano isn’t a grape (or an instrument) you should gloss over, Fiano is a thick skinned white grape found in Campania, in central Italy and also in the south in Sicily.
+High temperatures, low rainfall, long growing season - it’s no wonder this grape has found a similar home at the vineyards of Fox Gordon in Adelaide Hills.

 The 90’s Oak-bomb craze: Chardonnay

-You’ll find lemon, mango, peaches and a saline-mineral quality from the close proximity to the coast and underlying limestone.
 The wine, like most from Australia, is under screwcap.
 Screwcaps aren’t porous like corks, so the wine will almost always benefit from a swirl in the glass to help ‘open up’.
-The wine softens, the initial acidity subsides slightly and delicate aromas and flavours from aging lees start to appear - brioche, a nuttiness and yoghurt, in the case of this wine.
-The wine has complexity and is truly a pleasure to taste, with only 175 cases made it’s a hot ticket, so get in quick!
+The wine softens, the initial acidity subsides slightly and delicate aromas and flavours to appear.

 White wines are so much more than the said fruit bombs, full body oak bombs, or eye watering acidity.
 Aussie winemakers are doing such great things with regional classics like the West Australian Semillon-Sauvignon Blanc, new drought-resistant varietals like Fiano, and of course takes on ‘minor grapes’ only seen in blends like the marsanne.
 For us, the wine drinker, it means an ever expanding list of potential wines to try, and for the winemaker new challenges where grapes are finding their place within the melting pot which is the Australian wine scene.
 My tip for you - go out and try them, and each vintage there is going to be something new!